Pandaqi/Pandaqi-Studio/pandaqi-studio/content/boardgames/_index.md

 This simplicity is great.
 You can download, explain, carry, play or pause these games instantly.

-Additionally, they are language-independent.
+Additionally, they are often language-independent (not always).
 Only one person needs to understand English to read the rules, all other files don't have (essential) text.

 {{% /section-centered %}}

 <!--- List all in category "opg" -->
-{{< list-in-category-grid key="opg" >}}
+{{< list-in-category-grid type="categories" key="one-paper-game" >}}
 </div>

 <div class="colorScheme-green background-pattern">